omniti-labs/circus/doc/adding_graphs.md

 Circus provides two methods for adding graphs, both of which use a json file as a graph template, but they have slightly different behaviors.

-The first method, add_graph_bulk, is designed for graphs that contain metrics from a single check and which you want to add many graphs for multiple checks.
+The first method, `add_graph_bulk`, is designed for graphs that contain metrics from a single check and which you want to add many graphs for multiple checks.

-The second method, add_graph, is designed for more complex situations where you either want to do a one-off adding of a graph, or where the graph spans multiple checks.
+The second method, `add_graph`, is designed for more complex situations where you either want to do a one-off adding of a graph, or where the graph spans multiple checks.